Kourtney Kardashian Throws Shade At Scott Disick On Instagram?

 Kourtney Kardashian and Scott Disick were reportedly involved in a messy feud last month in Costa Rica, and now, an outlet suspects that the 37-year-old reality star may have dissed her on-again, off-again boyfriend on Instagram.

-Following their family vacation gone wrong, Kourtney Kardashian took to Instagram, where she shared a quote by F. Scott Fitzgerald about love.
+Following their family vacation going wrong, Kourtney Kardashian took to Instagram, where she shared a quote by F. Scott Fitzgerald about love.

 “And in the end, we were all just humans, drunk on the idea that love, only love, could heal our brokenness,” read the quote, which was taken from Fitzgerald’s novel, The Great Gatsby.